Far-Beyond-Pulsar/blog/public/posts/2026-08-03-helio-vr-openxr.md

 The asymmetry between the landed infrastructure and the pending shader update is deliberate.
 Dual-pass lets every existing shader, pass, and post-effect work unchanged.
 The renderer ships VR on dual-pass, measures frame time, and switches to multiview when vertex budget demands it.
 The infrastructure does not need to be re-debugged at that point.

 The scene at `examples/vr/main.rs` renders through a headset at 90 Hz.
 The swapchain pool is pre-allocated.
 The mirror blit is lazily cached.
 The controller spaces are created once and reused.
 The session state machine pumps silently in the background.
-And the black wedges from the swapped matrix columns are gone—pinned by three tests in `camera.rs` that document every previous failure mode.
+The black wedges from the swapped matrix columns are gone.
+Three tests in `camera.rs` document every previous failure mode.

 *Helio is open at [github.com/Far-Beyond-Pulsar/Helio](https://github.com/Far-Beyond-Pulsar/Helio).
 The XR code lives in `crates/helio-xr/` and the renderer integration in `crates/helio/src/renderer/render.rs`.
 The VR demo is at `crates/examples/vr/`.*